Mukund-Tandon/Flash-Chat/README.md

 ## Things I learned Making this
 * #### FireBase-
- I used Firebase as the backend for this app
+ I used Firebase as the backend for this app to let user register themselves and chat